robinje/multi-user-dungeon/README.md

 - [ ] Develop a weather and time system.
 - [ ] Implement a party system for cooperative gameplay.
 - [ ] Implement a magic system.
+- [ ] Impliment a quest tracking system.
+- [ ] Impliment a reputation system.
+- [*] Develop a conditional room description system.

 ## TODO